 That’s because from the beginning of a sales period until the end, sales quotas gnaw away at you, day-after-day.
 It’s a lot of pressure.

 Because if you don’t sell you don’t eat.

 But, if you do meet your quota, you (and your family) get to eat.
 And as an added bonus, you get to keep your job.
 For at least another sales period.

 It’s important for you to know that some of today’s franchise agreements have specific sales numbers for franchisees to hit.

 “The contract between the two parties usually benefits the franchiser far more than the franchisee.
 The franchisee is generally subject to meeting sales quotas and is required to purchase equipment, supplies and inventory exclusively from the franchiser.”

 It gets better.

 “As a franchisee, the franchiser often has the right to terminate your business if it fails to operate according to the agreement, becomes delinquent on royalties, or violates other contract specifications.”

-Just because the franchise documents say that you’re required to hit certain sales targets, it doesn’t mean that your franchise will be terminated if you don’t.
+Just because the franchise agreement says you’re required to hit certain sales targets doesn’t mean you’ll be terminated.
+Just know you can be.